-1-3 credits each Prerequisites: one semester of graduate work, permission of instructor, advisor and chair of department.
+Prerequisites: one semester of graduate work, permission of instructor, advisor and chair of department.
 Readings and/or research supervised by member of graduate faculty.
-(Same as KSU 72896)
+(Same as KSU 72896) DOCTORAL DISSERTATION l-10 credits

-DOCTORAL DISSERTATION
+1-3 credits each

-1-10 credits (Must be repeated for a minimum of 30 credits) Dissertation.
+(Must be repeated for a minimum of 30 credits) Dissertation.
 (Same as KSU 82199)